Buenaventura Durruti: Return to Spain

 When the Second Spanish Republic was proclaimed on 14 April 1931, Durruti and Ascaso were among the first anarchist exiles to return to Barcelona.
 The following day, Durruti and Ascaso reunited with Ricardo Sanz, who told them about the CNT's role in installing the republican government of Lluís Companys; Durruti and Ascaso regarded this to have been a mistake.
 They believed that the new Republican government would fail to make any radical reforms to existing socio-economic conditions, which would provoke popular discontent that anarchist revolutionaries could channel into a social revolution.
 For this position, they were denounced as "anarcho-Bolsheviks" by other members of the CNT and as "infantile revolutionaries" by Marxists.

 Upon his arrival in Barcelona, Durruti initially stayed at Luis Riera's house in Sant Martí de Provençals.
 The Ascaso brothers later found him his own place in Poblenou, rented under the name of their mother Emilia Abadía.
 Durruti was unable to find work in the city and was kept busy by his political activism, which kept him from returning to see his family in León.
 As many former members of Los Solidarios remained in prison, Durruti and Ascaso had set about agitating for their immediate release.
-At a meeting of the CNT at Montjuïc, on 18 April, Durruti gave a speech about the new Republic.
+At a meeting of the CNT at Montjuïc, on 18–19 April, Durruti gave a speech about the new Republic.
 He declared that the regime change had marked the beginning of a process of democratisation and predicted that, if the new government disregarded the political and economic demands of the working class, it would bring the country towards civil war.
+Among his own demands were the release of political prisoners, the abolition of the Civil Guard and the separation of church and state.
 According to one listener, his style of public speaking was to improvise short sentences, which formed a close connection with his audience; after his speech, he immediately left the stage to mingle with the crowd.